w3c/verifiable-credentials/admin/PR-March-2025/Approval_request.md

 All normative dependencies for all documents are either RECs or IETF RFCs, except for:

-* VC-JOSE-COSE: depends on SD_JWT which is currently being shepherded towards IESG review, which indicates that it is a stable document.
+* VC-JOSE-COSE: depends on SD_JWT which has completed working group last call at the IETF and is currently being shepherded towards IESG review, which indicates that it is a stable document.

 # Wide Review